-The importance of wool to the allied war effort in World War Two was such that Britain bought Australia's entire wool clip for the duration and shearers were prohibited from volunteering for war service.
-By 1941 Australia was home to around 125 million sheep.
-This equates to approximately 16 sheep for every square kilometre of the continent.
+The importance of wool to the allied war effort in World War Two was such that Britain bought from Australia This every the industry fabrics the resulted

+Australia's entire wool clip for the duration and shearers were prohibited volunteering for war service.
+By 1941 was home to around 125 million sheep. equates to approximately 16 sheep for square kilometre of the continent.

-The war was a significant event in the development of the Australian wool industry as it came at a time when synthetic fabrics were just emerging to challenge the dominance of natural fibres.
-This had resulted in a tax being levied on all wool sales in 1934 in order to establish the Australian Wool Board to promote (but not market) wool.
+The war was a significant event in development of the Australian wool as it came at a time when synthetic were just emerging to challenge dominance of natural fibres.
+This had in a tax being levied on all wool sales in 1934 in order to establish the Australian Wool Board to promote (but not market) wool.